 Types of Admission

-There are five categories of admission at CMU: regular, conditional, non-degree, provisional, and concurrent as a graduating senior.
-NOTE: An admission to the College of Graduate Studies is valid only if the accepted applicant registers as a graduate student within one calendar year of the effective admission date.
+There are four categories of admission at CMU: regular, non-degree, concurrent, and accelerated.
+NOTE: An admission decision is valid for one calendar year from the admitted starting semester.

 1. REGULAR ADMISSION.

 Regular admission requires that an applicant has satisfied any program requirements outlined by the department and can show evidence of having met at least one of the following:

 1. An earned Bachelor's degree or equivalent with a cumulative GPA of at least 2.70 from a regionally accredited institution or one with equivalent standing; OR

 2. a GPA of at least 3.0 in the final sixty semester hours of graded coursework toward a bachelor's degree from a regionally accredited institution or one with equivalent standing; OR